KenspireTech/HiDa-Pro/.github/CONTRIBUTING.md

 * Rebuild SDK: `npm run build`, check tests in node / browser env.
 * Update ./README.md;
 * Make a pull request into gh-pages;
+* We'll check if the update is good;